-The school has 20 Dell computers with internet access in each of the two rooms.
-The third room is a dedicated classroom and does not have any computers.
-Desks and chairs are available in each of the 3 rooms.
-Each classroom has a whiteboard and is fitted with an overhead projector for academic delivery.
+The school has a total of 20 Dell computers with internet access shared between two classrooms.
+A third room is a dedicated conference room and does not have any computers.
+Desks and chairs are available in each of the two classrooms.
 We have a student computer for general use connected to a printer.
 We have a safe to store all confidential information, even though all our information is stored on Microsoft SharePoint under strict access permissions.